DylnH/Engineering_4_Notebook/README.md

 <img src="https://github.com/DylnH/Engineering_4_Notebook/blob/main/Screenshot%202021-10-05%2010.40.39%20PM.png?raw=true" alt="Screenshot 2021-10-05 10.40.39 PM.png"/>

- Onces you start, Type in one number, then the second, and you'll get 5 different outcomes (addition,subraction,multiplication,division,moduli)
+ Onces you start, Type in one number, then the second, and you'll get 4 different outcomes (addition,subraction,multiplication,division)

 ### Wiring

 N/A

 ### Reflection

+For this assignment, I had a hard time narrowing my code to 1 function. my original code had 4 function (def add, def subtract, def multiply, and def divide).
+It took me awhile to learn about the doMath function, but after I did, I was able to finish the assignment "properly" (both ways work the same way if you want to make your own calculator).

 </details>